cimendes/roProfile/README.md

 roProfile  requires two input paths, the path for [Roary's] (https://sanger-pathogens.github.io/Roary/) output directory and the path to the directory containing the GFF files used in the Roary analysis.

 ## Output
-roProfile outputs the requested profile files and the fasta sequence files, with all alleles, for all loci, indicating the ones belonging to the accessory and core genomes, in a seperate directory.
+roProfile outputs the requested profile files and the fasta sequence files, with all alleles for all loci, indicating the ones belonging to the accessory and core genomes, in a seperate directory.

 ## License
 roProfile is freely available under a GPLv3 license.